ziggy42/find-keypath/README.md

 const path = find(obj, 'b'); // ['data', '0', 'attributes', 'children', '1']
 ```

-Get all paths to a value in an object
+Get all paths to a value in an object:
 ```js
 const obj = {
     data: [